JonKerr22/OurCookBookSite/README.md

 ## Start Flask

+//TODO - need to update about either global python3 install or if virtualenv needed, have clear instructions

 navigate into the ./Flask folder and run command `python3 RestService.py`,

 this can be directly accessed locally through `http://localhost:5000/`